 The leaf blade becomes thickened and puckered along the midrib; leaf curls and turns yellowish. |

-Spray the tree before bud burst with 0.25 Captan 50 WP or 0.3 Copper Oxchloride. |
+Spray the tree before bud burst with 0.2% Captan 50 WP or 0.3% Copper Oxchloride. |

-In late July, the shell begins to break and changes colour from green to yellow.
+In late July, the shell begins to break and changes color from green to yellow.
 In August, splits can widen and expose more of the nut's shell, allowing it to dry.
 The nuts are typically gathered by hand plucking.
-Rain can degrade nut quality throughout the harvest period, causing nuts to turn black to dark brown in colour.
+Rain can degrade nut quality throughout the harvest period, causing nuts to turn black to dark brown in color.
 Harvesting is done manually or by knocking the branches with sticks; Later, the outer shell is removed manually.

 Nuts are sun dried or dried using hot air until their moisture content reaches 5-7%.
 Poly tunnels with fans can also be used for best and hygienic drying.
 Nuts are then dehulled and shelled.

-There are many different types of almonds, but a few prominent ones include California almonds, Mamra almonds, Gurbandi almonds.
+There are many different types of almonds, but a few prominent ones include California almonds, Mamra almonds, and Gurbandi almonds.

 Mamra Badams are the most expensive variety of almonds.